HOOLIGANISM

 2013 St. Peter’s College Colombo vs Science College Mt Lavinia, Schools Rugby match at Bambalapitiya.

-After a tense game a section of the (losing side) spectators and couple of players verbally abused the referee (while some spectators tried to manhandle the referee).
+After a tense game, a section of the (losing side) spectators and a couple of players verbally abused the referee (while some spectators tried to manhandle the referee).
 The visiting team’s dressing room at St. Peter’s College Pavilion was also vandalized.

 2013 69th Bradby Encounter 2nd leg between Royal College Colombo vs Trinity College Kandy, Schools Rugby match at Royal Sports Complex

-Disruptions to a pre match ‘Haka’ performed by Trinity College team by Royal College players
+Disruptions to a pre-match ‘Haka’ performed by the Trinity College team by Royal College players

-(The intimidating tactics used by players, without a provocation was not welcomed by many)
+(The intimidating tactics used by players, without provocation was not welcomed by many)

 2013 St. Joseph’s College Colombo vs Dharmaraja College Kandy, Schools Rugby match at CR & FC Grounds.